-One of the more idiotic rules at the Oscars is that the planet's individual countries may each only submit one film for consideration for Best Foreign Film.
+One of the more idiotic rules at the Oscars is that each country may only submit one film for consideration for Best Foreign Film.
 I suppose there's some lame sense of fairness to this rule, but we're seeing the downside of it this year.
 You see, Taiwan, sensing a clear winner with the phenomenon that is Crouching Tiger, Hidden Dragon, selected that film as their nominee, even though frankly it could and should have been submitted for Best Picture, period.
-The problem is that their choice shuts out Taiwan's other great - indeed, even greater - film of 2000: Edward Yang's humanistic family drama Yi Yi.
+The problem is that their choice shuts out Taiwan's other great – indeed, even greater – film of 2000: Edward Yang's humanistic family drama Yi Yi.

 No matter: Yi Yi (aka A One and a Two) still wouldn't have caught on with American audiences like its more exotic competitor.
 There are no martial arts here, no period costumes, no mystical swords.
 Just the lives and loves of an ordinary family living in contemporary Taipei.
 Yang also boldly stretches out the length of his film to a whopping three hours, and although the film is never boring, sitting through the entire affair can tire out a viewer's bottom.
 But it is so worth it.